 Hyaluronic Acid and Corticosteroids

-Hyaluronic acid (HLA) is a natural component of healthy joints, making up part of the cartilage and connective tissues.
+Hyaluronic acid is a natural component of healthy joints, making up part of the cartilage and connective tissues.

 Corticosteroids are a class of synthetic steroid drugs used primarily for their anti-inflammatory properties.